Example Closing Statements

-Below are sample closing arguments in personal injury cases.
-We have also included a sample PowerPoint presentation that was used recently in a closing statement in a personal injury case.
+Below are example closing statements in personal injury trials.
+Our lawyers have also included a sample PowerPoint presentation we used in a closing argument.

-- Wrongful death accident case where the jury awarded $8 million to Miller & Zois client
+- Wrongful death accident case closing statement where the jury awarded $8 million to Miller & Zois client

 - Auto tort herniated disc contested liability Plaintiff's close